VXLAN Configuration Module

 • vxlan.flooding (node or global) – A mechanism used to implement VXLAN flooding.
 Optional, default: static.

-• vxlan.vlans (node or global) – list of VLANs to be mapped into VXLAN VNIs.
+• vxlan.vlans (node or global) – the list of VLANs to be mapped into VXLAN VNIs.
 When missing, defaults to all VLANs.

 Module Parameters